datacommonsorg/data/scripts/biomedical/NCBI_Gene_and_UCSC_Genome_Browser/README.md

 NCBI Gene includes gene annotations for viral, prokaryotic, and eukaryotic genomes.
 However, here we only include a the gene annotations from a subset of species.
 The raw data of additional gene annotations can be found in [this directory](https://ftp.ncbi.nih.gov/gene/DATA/GENE_INFO/).
 In addition, UCSC Genome Browser contains an aggregate of publicly avaialble information primarily for human and mouse genomes, epigenomes, and transcriptomes.
 We include a susbest of the information avaialbe on the UCSC Genome Browser here pretaining to the gene and transcript annotation for select species.
 Additional data is available for download on their [browser](https://genome.ucsc.edu/goldenPath/help/ftp.html).

 ### License
+This data is from an NIH National Library of Medicine (NLM) genome unrestricted-access data repository and made accessible under the NIH Genomic Data Sharing (GDS) Policy and the NLM Accessibility policy.
+Additional information on "NCBI Website and Data Usage Policies" can be found here.

 As detailed by UCSC Genome Browser's [terms of use](https://genome.ucsc.edu/conditions.html), data from the UCSC Genome Browser is "free for academic, nonprofit, and personal use.
 A [license](https://genome.ucsc.edu/license/) is required for commercial download and installation of most Genome Browser binaries and source code, with some exceptions as detailed on the [license](https://genome.ucsc.edu/license/) page."
 UCSC Genome Browser states [how to cite](https://genome.ucsc.edu/cite.html) use of their data for journal publication.